phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Tweets:
+#Total Number of Tweets: 19247
+#Number of Trump Tweets: 6066
+#Number of Clinton Tweets: 4100
+#Number of Cruz Tweets: 3711
+#Number of Sanders Tweets: 3241
+#Number of Rubio Tweets: 1731
+#Number of Carson Tweets: 398
+#Current Stream Started at Mon Feb  8 22:51:02
 ---
-#Number of Trump Tweets:
-#Number of Sanders Tweets: 48301
-#Number of Bush Tweets: 4266
-#Number of Clinton Tweets: 60053
-#Number of Rubio Tweets: 12905
-#Number of Carson Tweets: 3115
+---
+---